 It’s possible to deck the halls and avoid crowds.
 Here are 10 of the best holiday activities in the Lehigh Valley to let your hearts be light and help make spirits bright.
 A getaway to the Christmas City is sure to put you in a festive mood.
 Bask in the warm glow of The Sayre Mansion decorated in all its holiday glory.
 Elegant and intimate guest rooms offer a quiet respite.

-The historic Colonial Industrial Quarter becomes Christmas Central from November 6 through December 30.
-Every weekend the 10-acre site will host a flurry of outdoor holiday activities including pop-up shopping, Putz and art exhibits, family photo opportunities, live music, food trucks, an outdoor winter bar, and family activities and workshops.
-For the first time, the 18th century buildings will be illuminated at night.
+The historic Colonial Industrial Quarter becomes Christmas Central from December 11-12 and 18-19.
+For two weekends the 10-acre site will host a flurry of outdoor holiday activities including pop-up shopping, art exhibits, family photo opportunities, live music, food trucks, Colonial blacksmith demonstrations, and family activities and workshops.
+When night falls, the 18th century buildings will be illuminated.

 Reminiscent of a traditional German market, Christmas Huts on Main are a staple of the season in Bethlehem.
 Spread all around the historic district, the charming outposts feature unique vendors overflowing with one-of-a-kind gifts.
-The huts are open Thursday through Sunday until December 27.
+The huts are open Thursday through Sunday from November 11 until December 26.

-See Santa in the window at Brownstone Design on Broad Street.
-The Jolly Old Elf will make appearances every Saturday from November 28 to December 19 from 1-5 p.m.
-Children may pose at the window for photos with Santa and drop their letters in the mailbox in front of the building.
+See Santa in Christmas City.
+The Jolly Old Elf will make appearances every Saturday from November 27 to December 18 from 1-5 p.m.
+Children may pose for photos with Santa and drop their letters in the mailbox to send to the North Pole.

 Take a drive through Allentown’s Lehigh Parkway to see thousands of twinkling lights.
 The mile-long self-guided route features light tunnels, animated holiday scenes and dazzling light displays accompanied by seasonal music.
-Lights in the Parkway is open daily (except Christmas Day) November 27-December 27 from 5:30-10 p.m.
+Lights in the Parkway is open daily (except Christmas Day) November 26-December 31 from 5:30-10 p.m.

 Later on, you can conspire as you dream by the fire with our Fireside Getaway in the Christmas City.
 Snuggle up in a guest room with a cozy fireplace for two nights and enjoy the sights of Bethlehem.
 The package includes a plate of house made cookies and a handcrafted Moravian star stained glass ornament as a keepsake.
 Check availability and book a getaway today to enjoy holiday activities in the Lehigh Valley.